Travel can do wonders for the soul. It can also do a number on your body.

 The very word originates from “travail,” or “painful or laborious effort,” according to the Oxford English Dictionary.

-Painful, indeed, as stress, jet lag, tiny seats, new foods and exhaustion all conspire to test your physical limits.
-More than 44 million Americans are expected to travel during the Fourth of July holiday period — from Friday to Tuesday — the most traveled Independence Day holiday weekend ever, according to AAA.
+Painful, indeed, as stress, jet lag, cramped airplane seats, new foods and exhaustion all conspire to test your physical limits.

 Here are common symptoms you may experience while traveling this summer and tips to stay healthy during your journey:

 You may notice your bathroom habits change quite a bit once you hit the road.
 When a regular routine suddenly becomes anything but, it can cause discomfort and concern.

 “Many people experience constipation when they travel,” said NBC News medical contributor Dr. Natalie Azar.

 Eating habits: You may be eating less fiber and drinking less water, all of which contributes to travel constipation, Azar noted.
 Try to stay well hydrated and eat lots of fruits and vegetables.

 Disruption of your daily routine: Maybe you’re waking up later or skipping a favorite workout.
 Try to re-establish your everyday rhythm, she advised.
 If you’re used to having a bowel movement in the morning, try and recreate the setting for that to happen with a similar meal or exercise routine you would normally have at home.

 Jet lag: When zipping through time zones turns night into morning and morning into night, it will take a few days to get your system back on track.